jibone/jibone.github.com/_posts/2013-08-15-from-wordpress-to-jekyll.md

 I've decided to switch from a self-hosted Wordpress setup to Jekyll generated static site hosted on Github.
 I've been a long time user of Wordpress, as a blog-centric content management software I think it's a great product.

 [Wordpress](http://wordpress.org) can be installed on most shared hosting setup.
 As long as you have PHP and MySQL you are all set.
 Wordpress is the most used open-source software for creating websites.
 Tried and tested.
+So why did I change?

 [Jekyll](http://jekyllrb.com) is a simple blog-aware static site generator.
 What it does is it takes a directory of text files written either in Markdown or Textile, render it with Liquid template converters and spits out an entire static website.